 Track record IDs

 If this option is selected, data records in the resulting sample will carry the correct ordinal IDs that correspond to the original data records, so that records can be matched.
 Note: Selecting this option may significantly increase running time so it should be applied only when necessary.

 When selected, records in the dataset may be chosen for inclusion in the sample multiple times.

-When this option is selected, Analytic Solver Data Mining will return a fixed - size sampled subset of data according to the setting for Desired Sample Size.
+When this option is selected, Analytic Solver Data Science will return a fixed - size sampled subset of data according to the setting for Desired Sample Size.

 Desired Sample Size

 Enter the number of records to be included in the sample.

 When this option is selected, the size of the resultant sample will be determined by the value entered for Desired Sample Fraction.
 Approximate sampling is much faster than Exact Sampling.
 Usually, the resultant fraction is very close to the Desired Sample Fraction so this option should be preferred over exact sampling as often as possible.
 Even if the resultant sample slightly deviates from the desired size, this would be easy to correct in Excel.

 This is the expected size of the sample as a fraction of the dataset's size.
 If Sampling with Replacement is selected, the value for Desired Sample Fraction is the expected number of times each record can be chosen and must be greater than 0.
 If Sampling without replacement (i.e. Sampling with Replacement is not selected), the Desired Sample Fraction becomes the probability that each element is chosen and, as a result, Desired Sample Fraction must be between 0 and 1.